malmgrenola/bowling-alley/README.md

 How to deploy is found [here](https://pages.github.com/).

-local development can be previewed as local files in browser without any http-server.
+local development can be previewed as local files in the browser without any http-server.

 ### Tools

 Any text IDE can be used.
-[Atom](https://atom.io/) (with [prettier](https://atom.io/packages/prettier-atom)) is recomended.
+[Atom](https://atom.io/) (with [prettier](https://atom.io/packages/prettier-atom)) is recommended.

 - [Adobe Photoshop](https://www.adobe.com/se/products/photoshop.html) is used to enhance and optimize images.
-- [ami.responsivedesign.is](http://ami.responsivedesign.is/) is used to generate screenshot image.
+- [ami.responsivedesign.is](http://ami.responsivedesign.is/) is used to generate a screenshot image.

 ## Credits